simona5108/inet/showcases/ethernet/cutthrough/doc/index.rst

   - cut-through switching (start forwarding the frame on another interface as soon as the header is received, and the next-hop address is available, as opposed to receive the whole packet and forward after that)
   - the new composable/layered ethernet model supports packet streams and cutthrough switching

-Cut-through switching can reduce switching delay of ethernet frames by immediatelly forwarding an ethernet frame after the header is received and the switch knows which outgoing interface to send the frame on (as opposed to store-and-forward switching, in which the whole frame is received and then forwarded).
+Cut-through switching can reduce switching delay of Ethernet frames by immediately forwarding an Ethernet frame after the header is received and the switch knows which outgoing interface to send the frame on (as opposed to store-and-forward switching, in which the whole frame is received and then forwarded).

 .. **TODO** which outgoing interface to use/to send the frame on

 ..
 This showcase demonstrates cut-through switching, and compares its delay with store-and-forward switching.

 This showcase demonstrates cut-through switching, and compares it to store-and-forward switching in terms of delay.

+| INET version: ``4.3``
+| Source files location: `inet/showcases/ethernet/cutthrough <https://github.com/inet-framework/inet-showcases/tree/master/ethernet/cutthrough>`__

 ..
 The new composable/layered Ethernet model supports cut-through switching.